ActivitySim/activitysim/docs/models.rst

 These steps are repeated until shadow pricing convergence criteria are satisfied or a max number of iterations is reached.
 See :ref:`shadow_pricing`.

 The main interfaces to the model is the :py:func:`~activitysim.abm.models.location_choice.school_location` function.
 This function is registered as an orca step in the example Pipeline.
+See :ref:`writing_logsums` for how to write logsums for estimation.

 Core Table: ``persons`` | Result Field: ``school_taz`` | Skims Keys: ``TAZ, alt_dest, AM time period, MD time period``